Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Polyakov-loop extended linear sigma model

 \section{Polyakov-loop extended linear sigma model}

-In this section, we review the basic features of the Polyakov-loop-extended linear sigma model coupled to quarks in a uniform, non-rotating background.
+In this section, we review the basic features of the Polyakov-loop-extended linear sigma model coupled to quarks for a two flavor system $(u,d)$ in a uniform, non-rotating background.
 The Lagrangian of the model reads as follows:

 We address the meson Lagrangian, $\mathcal{L}_\mathcal{M}$, in Subsec.~\ref{sec:PLSM:meson}.
-The Polyakov Lagrangian $\mathcal{L}_L(L)$ is described in Subsec.~\ref{sec:PLSM:Polyakov}.
+The Polyakov Lagrangian $\mathcal{L}_L$ is described in Subsec.~\ref{sec:PLSM:Polyakov}.
 Finally, the quark Lagrangian $\mathcal{L}_q$, including the quark-meson and quark-gluon interaction terms, is discussed in Subsec.~\ref{sec:PLSM:Dirac}.
 Subsection~\ref{sec:PLSM:F} presents the computation of the free energy.
-The saddle point equations giving the mean-field values of the meson fields and of the Polyakov loops $L$ and $L^*$ are discussed in Subsec.~\ref{sec:PLSM:saddle}.
+The saddle-point equations giving the mean-field values of the meson fields and of the color-traced Polyakov loops $L$ and $L^*$ are discussed in Subsec.~\ref{sec:PLSM:saddle}.
 Subsection~\ref{sec:PLSM:phase} discusses the thermodynamics of the model, while its vanishing temperature limit is presented in Subsec.~\ref{sec:PLSM:T0}.